 Screening is conducted whenever a speech sound disorder is suspected or as part of a comprehensive speech and language evaluation for a child with communication concerns.
-The purpose of the screening is to identify those who require further speech-language/communication assessment or referral to other professional services.
+The purpose of the screening is to identify individuals who require further speech-language assessment and/or referral for other professional services.

 Screening typically includes

-- orofacial exam to identify structural bases for speech sound disorders (e.g., submucous cleft palate, malocclusion, ankyloglossia) and to assess facial symmetry.
+- orofacial examination to assess facial symmetry and identify possible structural bases for speech sound disorders (e.g., submucous cleft palate, malocclusion, ankyloglossia); and

 Screening may result in